Seeing the Whole Picture

 From pilot to protocol

-JC's team didn't simply adopt the technology and run.
-They worked directly with the Plantiga team to validate the measures, ensure accuracy, and develop a protocol they could stand behind scientifically.
+What followed was the kind of methodical, trust-building process that characterizes JC's lab.
+His team didn't simply adopt the technology and run — they worked directly with the Plantiga team to validate the measures, ensure accuracy, and develop a protocol that they could stand behind scientifically.

 The next phase is underway: athletes are being tested across three sessions separated by seven days each, with the goal of establishing the reliability of the key variables.
-Because a measure is only as useful as it is repeatable.
+Because a measure is only as useful as it is repeatable — if peak deceleration scores fluctuate randomly from session to session, they can't serve as meaningful clinical benchmarks.
+JC's team is determined to know exactly what they can and cannot trust in the data before making clinical recommendations.

 Research structure